euler-teach-literacy/custom-typing/README.md

 - auto clicker or typer
 - ???

-# Updates of v3.8:
+# Updates of v3.9:
-- Lots of stuff, made it easier to edit
+- made it easier to edit
 - discovered new bug: +!F1 make app crash
-- fixed GUI
+- fancy font mode

 ### made by - Salty fish and Euler
 #### salty-salted-fish & euler-teach-literacy